wenchenwan/opencn-matlab/README.md

 └── Validate_OpenCN
 ```

-**Note** : You can change the configuration of generate code in the file generate/generate_c_config.m

 # 2. Complements
 - C/C++ code generation has been tested and validated using the release 5.3 of Matlab Coder